bbc-frameworks/sushi/README.md

 ## Usage

-To use Sushi, simply import the `sushsi.xml` into your Ant `build.xml`.
+To use Sushi, simply import the `sushi.xml` into your Ant `build.xml`.

 Define the `package` task and add use the `<sushi />` element to add new targets.